Diacronema

 Diacronema is a genus of haptophytes.

-It includes the species D. vlkianum.
+It includes the species Diacronema vlkianum.

 The Diacronema genus also includes the marine alga Diacronema lutheri.
-D.lutheri is a flagellated mobile microalga.
+D. lutheri is a flagellated mobile microalga.
 It has two apical flagella of different lengths and a haptonema.

 D.lutheri is capable of producing a large amount of polyunsaturated fatty acids, especially eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 This characteristic is therefore widely used to feed bivalve molluscs, crustaceans and fish.